The Tea Bag Story

 There are numerous types of tea out on the market however; here is a summary of the main and most popular ones to help you choose the right one.
 Specialty teas refer to high quality crafted tea which is handpicked and processed by artisans on estates of gardens that harvested the pant.
 Green Teas are roasted and/or steamed shortly after the leaves have been plucked to stop the oxidation process and preserve the colour of the leaves.
 There are thousands of different types of green teas.
 The taste of each particular cup of tea will depend on the tea's origin, time of harvest and method of processing.
 Green teas contain many active, healthy constituents and powerful antioxidants.
 Black tea is simply green tea leaves that have been through the oxidation process.
 White teas are handpicked in early spring.
 White tea is the least processed of all tea types and only semi-oxidized giving them subtle, refreshing, complex and sweet liquors.
 Oolong teas can vary in oxidation, and are the most difficult to process.

 With so many options on the market, why choose Tea Blossoms?
 Tea Blossoms combines the very best from tea around the world, to formulate a range that is suitable and easily accessible for everyone.
 We pride ourselves on our commitment and dedication to high quality produce, and are constantly searching for way in which to improve.
-We are focused on creating sustainable and environmentally friendly products, as ensuring that all you receive is top quality and organic.
 We have incorporated the most popular ideas in tea drinking worldwide such as the blooming tea, and the pyramid silk bags, and added our own flavour, by mixing tastes to appeal to our wide customer base.

 We not only offer high quality products but also advice on how to maximise your tea drinking experience and our beautiful range of tea ware means you don't have to spend your time shopping around.
 Using only the highest quality leaves, Tea Blossoms combines everything you need to create a unique, invigorating and satisfying tea party for you and your guests.